NOTACAL logo

 Business Loan Calculator

 The Business Loan Calculator is a comprehensive financial tool designed for entrepreneurs, small business owners, and financial managers who need to evaluate business financing options.
-Business loans come in many forms, including term loans, equipment financing, SBA loans, commercial real estate loans, and lines of credit.
-Each type has unique features that affect the true cost of borrowing.
+Business loans come in many forms, including term loans, equipment financing, SBA loans, commercial real estate loans, and lines of credit. [sba-loans] Each type has unique features that affect the true cost of borrowing.

 Understanding the full cost of a business loan is critical for making sound financial decisions.
 Business loans often include upfront fees, origination charges, interest-only periods, and balloon payments that make it difficult to compare offers on an apples-to-apples basis.
 The APR including fees provides a more accurate comparison than the nominal interest rate alone.